ancournm/oxla/README.md

 For support and questions:
 - Create an issue on GitHub
 - Check the documentation
+- Review the code comments
 - Contact the development team

 ---

-**Built with ❤️ using Next.js, Prisma, Redis, and modern web technologies**
+**Built with ❤️ using Next.js, FastAPI, and modern web technologies**